sanjanarao0407/ecommerce-business-analysis/README.md

 ## Project Overview

-This project analyzes e-commerce sales and customer data to identify business trends, customer behavior, product performance, and opportunities for business improvement.
+This project analyzes e-commerce sales data to understand sales performance, customer behavior, product performance, and regional trends.
+The analysis is designed to identify useful business insights that can support better decision-making.

 ## Business Problem

-The company wants to understand its sales performance and customer behavior in order to make better business decisions.
+The company wants to understand its sales performance and customer-related trends in order to identify high-performing products, strong regions, sales patterns, and potential areas for improvement.

 ## Project Objectives

-- Analyze overall sales performance
+- Analyze overall e-commerce sales performance
-- Identify top-performing products
+- Identify high-performing products
-- Analyze regional sales performance
-- Understand customer purchasing behavior
+- Compare revenue across different regions
-- Identify revenue and business trends
+- Analyze monthly revenue trends
+- Compare quantity sold across regions
-- Provide data-driven business recommendations
+- Calculate key business performance metrics
+- Present insights through an interactive-style dashboard

-## Key Business Questions
+## Key Performance Indicators

-1. Which products generate the highest revenue?
-2. Which regions have the strongest sales performance?
-3. Which customers contribute the most revenue?
-4. How do sales change over time?
-5. What areas of the business could be improved?

-## Tools Used

-- Excel
-- GitHub

-## Business Insights

-Insights will be added after analyzing the dataset.

-## Business Recommendations

-Recommendations will be developed based on the analysis.
-## Dashboard

-The dashboard provides a visual overview of e-commerce sales performance and customer-related insights.

-Key metrics and visualizations include:
-- Total Revenue
+- Total Revenue: 7,02,000
-- Total Quantity Sold
+- Total Quantity Sold: 49
-- Total Orders
+- Total Orders: 30
-- Average Order Value
+- Average Order Value: 23,400

+## Dashboard Analysis

+The dashboard contains the following visualizations:

 - Revenue by Region
 - Revenue by Product
 - Monthly Revenue
 - Quantity by Region

-The dashboard was created using Google Sheets with pivot tables and charts.
+These visualizations help compare business performance across products, regions, and months.

+## Key Insights

+- The South region generates the highest revenue among all regions.
+- Laptops are the highest-revenue product.
+- Smartphone sales also contribute significantly to overall revenue.
+- Monthly revenue shows an increasing trend from January to March.
+- The South region has the highest quantity sold.
+- The West region has the lowest revenue and quantity sold.

+## Business Recommendations

+- Focus on high-performing products such as laptops and smartphones.
+- Investigate the reasons behind the strong performance of the South region and apply successful strategies to other regions.
+- Develop targeted marketing campaigns for lower-performing regions.
+- Maintain sufficient inventory for high-demand products.
+- Continue monitoring monthly revenue trends to identify future growth opportunities.

+## Tools Used

+- Google Sheets
+- Pivot Tables
+- Charts and Data Visualization
+- Excel/CSV Data
+- GitHub

+## Project Deliverables

+- Raw e-commerce sales dataset
+- Pivot table analysis
+- Sales dashboard
+- Dashboard PDF

 ## Dashboard Preview

-The complete dashboard is available in the PDF file: ecommerce_sales_dashboard.pdf
+The complete dashboard is available in:

+`ecommerce_sales_dashboard.pdf`